-- 13.7 The Permit Holder shall be liable to any gross negligence or wilful misconduct caused by the Permit Holder, his Servants and/ or Agents, to the marine environment, biodiversity, protected species and natural habitat. - 13.8 The Permit Holder shall compensate any Party who suffers any loss or damage as a result of the attributed project.
+- 13.8 The Permit Holder shall compensate any Party who suffers any loss or damage as a result of the attributed project.
 (Section 19(3)(e)) of the Environmental Protection Act Cap.
 20:05, Laws of Guyana. - 13.9 The Permit Holder shall be liable to compensate any person who suffers any loss or damage as a result of contravening conditions 7.1 and 7.2 of this Environmental Permit (Transferred), pursuant to s.
 19 of the Environmental Protection Act, Cap.
 20:05, Laws of Guyana. - 13.10 Should the Permit Holder contravene or is likely to contravene any condition of this Permit, the Agency (EPA) may serve him an enforcement notice in accordance with Section 26 of the Environmental Protection Act Cap.
 20:05, Laws of Guyana. - 13.11 Where it appears to the Agency (EPA) that the Permit Holder is engaged in any activity that may pose serious threat to natural resources or serious pollution of the Environment or any damage to public health, the Agency may issue to the Permit Holder a Prohibition Notice, which may include an order to immediately cease the offending activity (See: Section 27 of the Environmental Protection Act, Cap.
-20:05, Laws of Guyana). - 13.12 This Environmental Permit (Transferred) is valid for the period stipulated herein March, 2022 to February, 2027. - 13.13 This Environmental Permit (Transferred) shall remain valid until February, 28, 2027, unless otherwise suspended or revoked in accordance with the provisions of this Permit or the Environmental Protection Act, Cap.
-20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000. - 13.14 This Permit must be renewed by submitting a completed Application Form for Renewal of Environmental Authorisation to the Agency at least six months before this Permit expires, that is, no later than August 31, 2026. - 13.15 Any late submission of renewal application(s) after the specified date as stated above, the agency may require the Permit Holder to pay, in addition to the renewal fee, a late penalty fee (accruing at the time such obligation was first owed for renewal) at a rate of two thousand dollars (GY\$2,000.00) per day for every business day late, until such renewal application is submitted to the Agency, without prejudice to any other rights of the Permit Holder in connection therewith.
+20:05, Laws of Guyana). - 13.12 This Environmental Permit (Transferred) is valid for the period stipulated herein August, 2022 to July, 2027. - 13.13 This Environmental Permit (Transferred) shall remain valid until July, 31, 2027, unless otherwise suspended or revoked in accordance with the provisions of this Permit or the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000. - 13.14 This Permit must be renewed by submitting a completed Application Form for Renewal of Environmental Authorisation to the Agency at least six months before this Permit expires, that is, no later than January 31, 2027. - 13.15 Any late submission of renewal application(s) after the specified date as stated above, the agency may require the Permit Holder to pay, in addition to the renewal fee, a late penalty fee (accruing at the time such obligation was first owed for renewal) at a rate of two thousand dollars (GY\$2,000.00) per day for every business day late, until such renewal application is submitted to the Agency, without prejudice to any other rights of the Permit Holder in connection therewith.